MarkDirksen/cv-en/README.md

 ### Data scientist - Visma
 _January 2020 - Now_

-Sinds 2020 werk ik als data scientist aan de automatisering van processen d.m.v. machine learning.
-De werkzaamheden betrekken het hele proces, van data exploratie en model training tot het integreren met de nodige systemen.
-Een voorbeeld hiervan is de ticket classificatie oplossing die de service desk ontziet van het toekennen van 300 tickets per week.
-Deze oplossing zal nu voor meerdere bedrijven ingezet gaan worden.
+Since 2020 I have been working as a data scientist on the automation of processes by means of machine learning.
+The work involves the entire process, from data exploration and model training to integration with the necessary systems.
+An example of this is the ticket classification solution that spares the service desk from allocating 300 tickets per week.

-Een recent project is het opzetten van een rapportage tool wat gebruikt kan worden om documenten te doorzoeken met behulp van de nieuwste NLP technieken.
-Die resultaten worden vervolgens automatisch herschreven naar een stuk tekst voor rapportage doeleinden.
-Belangrijk hier is de afweging tussen accuuraatheid en de doorlooptijd van het proces.
+A more recent project is a reporting tool that can be used to search documents using the latest NLP techniques.
+Those results are then automatically rewritten into a piece of text for reporting purposes.
+Important here is the trade-off between accuracy and the lead time of the process.

-Tevens is ons team verantwoordelijk voor het helpen van Team Jumbo-Visma met machine learning oplossingen.
-Voor het wielren team leveren wij een calorie prediction en een talent identification oplossing.
-Wij werken samen met studenten van de Universiteit van Maastricht om hier verder aan te ontwikkelen.
-Als onderdeel hiervan begeleid ik de studenten in hun stage periode en bij de afstudeerscriptie.
+Our team is also responsible for helping Team Jumbo-Visma with machine learning solutions.
+For the cycling team we provide a calorie prediction and a talent identification solution.
+We are working with students from the University of Maastricht to further develop this.
+As part of this I supervise the students during their internship period and with the graduation thesis.

 ### Data modeler (XBRL) - Thauris / EBPI / Visma
 _March 2016 - January 2020_

-XBRL is een op XML gebaseerde specificatie voor het uitwisselen van data.
-Met XBRL wordt vastgelegd wat en hoe gerapporteerd moet worden.
-Als data modeler was ik verantwoordelijk voor het opleveren van technisch en inhoudelijk hoogstaande XBRL.
-De focus lag voor mij altijd op het blijven ontwikkelen van werkprocessen om de efficiëntie en kwaliteit van het eindproduct te verhogen.
+XBRL is an XML-based specification for data exchange.
+XBRL defines what and how to report.
+As a data modeler I was responsible for delivering technically and substantively high-quality XBRL.
+For me, the focus has always been on continuing to develop work processes to increase the efficiency and quality of the end product.

-Naast mijn werkzaamheden als data modeler ben ik tijdens deze periode product owner geweest van een XBRL ontwikkeling tool.
-Deze tool moest blijven voldoen aan de verwachtingen bij het ontwerpen van steeds grotere en complexe XBRL.
-Als er tegen de limieten van de software opgelopen werd was het van belang creatief te zijn om toch een oplossing te vinden.
+In addition to my work as a data modeler, I was the product owner of an XBRL development tool during this period.
+This tool had to continue to meet expectations when designing increasingly larger and complex XBRL.
+If the limits of the software were encountered, it was important to be creative to find a solution.

 ## Skills
 - **Python**